trade

 Uses

 Seeds are dried, ground, and used as a food flavoring.
 Cardamom is an important economic crop and is a highly valued spice.
-After drying, seeds tend to lose their taste and aromaticity quickly, therefore full seeds are the preffered use.
+After drying, seeds tend to lose their taste and aromaticity quickly, therefore full seeds are the preferred use.

 Native Range